 Part-time Lecturer, Film Studies, Cinema

 “The Labour of Media (Studies): Activism, Education, and Industry.”
 Special issue of Synoptique: An Online Journal of Film and Moving Image Studies 8.2.
-Edited with the medialabour collective (Forthcoming, Fall 2019).
+Edited with the medialabour collective (Fall 2019).

 “‘Yours in Sisterhood’: Rethinking the Feminist Archive at the 2018 Rencontres Internationales du Documentaire de Montréal.”
 Festival review.
 Synoptique: An Online Journal of Film and Moving Image Studies 8.1 (Winter 2019).